-Financial position as at 31 March 2019
+Financial position as at 31 March 2020

-The movements in the Scheme during the year are summarised in the Statement of Comprehensive Net Expenditure and net expenditure for the year is £1,489,200k.
-Income mainly comprises contributions from employers (who are defined per page 2 above), of £333,488k and employee contributions of £187,300k (note 3).
-Other receipts include transfers in of £11,532k from other schemes (note 4) and other pension income of £45k (note 5).

-The charge to the Statement of Comprehensive Net Expenditure recognises the movements in the scheme liability (other than those arising from actuarial gains and losses).
-This comprises the current service cost of £1,080,000k, past service cost of £300,000k, enhancements of (£1,000k), transfers in of £11,532k and interest on scheme liabilities of £630,000k.
-Past Service Cost movement of £291,000k arose from a new provision in 2018-19 amounting to £300,000k in relation to a legal case which has potential to affect public sector pension schemes.
-Payments also include other pension expenditure of £1,033k as per note 10 to the financial statements.
+The movements in the Scheme during the year are summarised in the Statement of Comprehensive Net Expenditure.
+Net expenditure for the year is £1,077,444k.
+Income mainly comprises contributions from employers of £473,528k and employee contributions of £201,328k (Note 3).
+Other receipts include transfers in of £9,455k from other schemes (Note 4) and other pension income of £1,239k (Note 5).
+The charge to the Statement of Comprehensive Net Expenditure recognises the movements in the scheme liability.
+This comprises the current service cost of £1,070,003k, a past service cost credit of £30,000k, enhancements of (£2,000k), transfers in of £9,455k and interest on scheme liabilities of £714,000k.
+The past service cost movement of (£330,000k) has arisen following revision of the provision recognised in 2018-19 of £300,000k in relation to transitional protection litigation impacting all public sector pension schemes.
+The UK Government launched a consultation in July 2020 on proposed changes to public service pensions to remove discrimination arising from the transitional protection arrangements that were introduced when the schemes were reformed in 2014-15 and subsequently, the NI government launched a similar consultation in August 2020.
+The impact of the proposed changes have been reflected in these 2019-20 accounts as a reduction in the past service costs previously recognised of £170,000k.
+This is offset by the current year past service cost of £100,000k which relates to an additional liability for indexation and equalisation under Guaranteed Minimum Pension.
+In addition, a legal challenge has been received against another UK public pension scheme regarding the provision of survivor benefits which has confirmed read across to other public sector pension schemes, the current estimated impact included for 2019-20 is £40,000k.
+Other pension expenditure of £1,536k is also included as per Note 10 to the financial statements.